 Although they're still pulling in billions in profits, TD and other big banks are trying to protect their bottom line in a slow growth economy.

-TD hikes dividend as profit tops $2B
+TD hikes dividend as profit tops $2BThe Paradigm should change to have a better world.

 Top down cuts